 Free a Stuck Zipper

 Got your zipper stuck halfway?
 No worries: Olive oil has your back.
 Simply apply a dab of it with a cotton swab to the teeth of your zipper.
-The gently ease your zipper into the direction you want it go.
-Check out these other amazing ways you can fix a stuck zipper.
+Then gently ease your zipper into the direction you want it go.
+Check out these other amazing ways to repair a broken zipper.